 Celebrating 70 years of WKSU: How a 50-Foot Antenna Grew to 22 Counties

-The station was founded by Walton D. Clarke and John Weiser, the first station manager, at 88.1-FM with an antenna attached to a 50-foot pole.
+WKSU was founded by Walton D. Clarke and John Weiser, the first station manager, at 88.1-FM with an antenna attached to a 50-foot pole.
 Unfortunately, most programs from WKSU's first decade were not archived.
-But it was essentially a student laboratory.
+But it was essentially a student audio laboratory.

 Weiser’s successor was John Perry, station manager from 1972 until 1998.
 He says of those first decades, "if students didn't show up, you just kind of shut the station down or found somebody in the hallway who could run something."

-"Swing Session" presented folk and classical, two genres that are still on WKSU today.
+"Swing Session" presented folk and classical, two genres which are still on WKSU today.

 In 1963, student News Director Bob Woods filed a report from President John F. Kennedy's funeral.
 "Women wept.
 Men wept.
 On this day of national sadness, nowhere was it felt more intensely than here in Washington," he said.

 In 1965, Kent State English professor Robert Ehrlich was interviewed by Craig Stevens for "The Stevens Report."
 Ehrlich has attended the Selma-to-Montgomery civil rights marches.
 "Looking at those billy clubs [and] the hate and the general disgust in the eyes of these men was a very frightening experience."

 A year after the shootings, NBC News Anchor/Commentator David Brinkley appeared on campus for a symposium about journalism.
 "In this [adversarial] relationship between press and politician, it might be said in passing that the contest is highly unequal.
 The press has no power to force anyone to do anything; the politicians do.
 There are numerous countries in the world where the politicians have seized absolute power and muzzled the press.
 There is no country in the world where the press has seized power and muzzled the politicians."

-As the station grew significantly in the '70s, Perry recalls that several days a week at 10 a.m., Weiser would deliver "History of Broadcasting" lectures for his Kent State class over WKSU.
+As the station grew significantly in the '70s, Perry recalls that — on several days a week at 10 a.m. — Weiser would deliver "History of Broadcasting" lectures for his Kent State class over WKSU.
 At night, "Fresh Air" presented progressive music — such as Pink Floyd, Soft Machine, and Tangerine Dream — from 1971-81.
 WKSU marked the 40th anniversary of the last "Fresh Air" with this one-hour re-creation.

-The station's news staff quickly grew after that as the 1980s brought challenges to Northeast Ohio, such as the death of Akron native Judith Resnik aboard the Space Shuttle Challenger and the attempted takeover of the Goodyear Tire Company in 1986.
+The station's news staff quickly grew after that.
+The 1980s brought international attention to Northeast Ohio on several occasions, such as the death of Akron native Judith Resnik aboard the Space Shuttle Challenger and the attempted takeover of the Goodyear Tire Company — both in 1986.

-Rita Dove (Buchtel High School, Class of 1970) returned to her hometown to speak at the Akron Roundtable in 1987, the same year she received the Pulitzer Prize for Poetry.
+The next year, Rita Dove (Buchtel High School, Class of 1970) returned to her hometown to speak at the Akron Roundtable, the same year she received the Pulitzer Prize for Poetry.
 That speech was broadcast over WKSU, and we still air Akron Roundtable addresses today.

 As the 20th century ended, music continued to be an important part of WKSU's programming with broadcasts from Apollo's Fire and folk music on Friday, Saturday, and Sunday nights hosted by Jim Blum.
 In 1997, he welcomed Roger McGuinn of The Byrds for an entire show.
 The Rock and Roll Hall of Fame inductee offered his thoughts on what the next "fad" would be.
 "I think the internet is going to be big as a delivery system, once they get the speed worked out.
 [People can] maybe click on something and [download] a whole CD in an hour."

-The 21st century has seen WKSU expand its mission by embracing digital media to bring listeners news (coverage of the 2012 Chardon High School shooting), sports (Amanda Rabinowitz's "The View From Pluto"), and entertainment (commentaries from writer Harvey Pekar) throughout 22 counties in Ohio.
+The 21st century has seen WKSU expand its mission by embracing digital media to bring listeners breaking news (such as coverage of the 2012 Chardon High School shooting), sports (Amanda Rabinowitz's "The View From Pluto"), and entertainment (commentaries from writer Harvey Pekar) throughout 22 counties in Ohio.

 In looking ahead to the next 70 years, former station manager John Perry wonders, "I don't know whether we'll have FM broadcasting then.
 Social media is having its impact.
 Or we may be hardwired on our bodies to receive certain frequencies and information.
 Who knows?
 We're only using about 40 percent of our brains right now.
 And I hope we're still serving the public, in some respect, 70 years from now."